liuyf020419/SCUBA-D/README.md

 SCUBA-D is a method based on deep learning for generating protein structure backbone.
 Here we published the source code and the demos for SCUBA-D(version 1.0).

 To run SCUBA-D, clone this GitHub repository and install Python.

+## Requirements

+-  Operating System: Linux (Recommended)
+-  No non-standard hardware is required.

 ## Install Dependencies
 ```